 Dennis Liang Fei, Devin C Koestler contributed equally to this work.

 Electronic supplementary material

 Additional file 1: Table S1: Associations between maternal urinary arsenic concentrations during pregnancy (U-As) and the expression of placental genes.
-Table S2.
 Associations between maternal urinary arsenic concentrations during pregnancy (U-As) and the expression of placental genes after further adjustment of urinary creatinine levels in a subset of participants (n = 91).
 Table S3.
 The association between maternal toenail arsenic and other metals in a subset of participants (n = 88).
 Table S4.
 The association between maternal urinary arsenic concentrations during pregnancy (U-As) and AQP9 expression with or without adjustment of toenail Mn levels in a subset of participants (n = 88).
 Table S5.
 Associations between the placental expression of AQP9 and that of other genes.
 Table S6.
 Associations between placental gene expression and infant birth weight.
 Figure S1.
 Scattered plot view of the association between U-As and the placental expression of AQP9.
 Figure S2.
 Sample size power analysis.
 (PDF 409 KB)